 - manufacture renewable energy systems and components in South Carolina for solar, wind, geothermal, or other renewable energy uses

-- invest a minimum of $50 million in a Tier IV county, $100 million in a Tier III county,
+- invest a minimum of $50 million in a Tier IV county, $100 million in a Tier III county

 The District of Columbia Council created a personal property tax exemption for solar energy systems and cogeneration systems within the District by enacting B19-0749 in December of 2012.
 Systems using exclusively solar energy as defined in § 34-1431(14)) are exempt from personal property tax; provided, that, notwithstanding any other provision of law, the Chief Financial Officer shall transfer $120,000 from the certified revenues deposited in the Renewable Energy Development Fund established by § 34-1436 to the unrestricted fund balance of the General Fund of the District of Columbia and shall recognize the $120,000 as local funds revenue in fiscal year 2013 and

 A taxpayer may claim a credit for each separate and distinct solar installation.
-The cumulative value of the tax credits claimed by applicants
+The cumulative value of the tax credits claimed by applicants under this program and the personal tax credit is limited to $5,000,000 per

 In May 2012, Maryland enacted legislation stating that any calculation of "impervious surface" required by state or local authorities as part of a permit or variance relating to zoning, construction, or stormwater may only include the foundation or base supporting the solar panel.
 The law generally applies statewide, including charter counties and Baltimore City.
 It does not however apply in a defined "critical area", including the Chesapeake Bay Critical Area and the Coastal Bays Critical Area.
 The term "solar panel" is not specifically defined, but presumably would include both solar photovoltaic (PV) and solar thermal panels.